CrivelliLab/Template-Repo/README.md

 for ongoing work for protein-related and MVP-related projects respectively.
 These two directories are named: `Projects_Proteins/` and `Projects_MVP/`

+> Note: Do to inode limits on Cori's filesystem, we recommend data that is stored in m1532 to
+> be compressed as tars or zips.
+Any IO intensive work should be conducted in your $SCRATCH folder.
+> To access your SCRATCH directory use ||:cd $SCRATCH

 Within these folders feel free to make directories for your own use.
 There is also three special directories we are maintaining as a way of archiving final versions of projects.
 The follow explains the purpose of each:

-> Note: Do to inode limits on Cori's filesystem, we recommend data that is stored in m1532 to
-> be compressed as tars or zips.
-Any IO intensive work should be conducted in your $SCRATCH folder.
-> To access your SCRATCH directory us ||:cd $SCRATCH

 - `_datasets/` : contains final versions of datasets created during your project which can be later used by future researchers.